DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     Download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine and unzip it in your working directory.
 This .zip file contains scripts and templates to verify and set up ODM.

-    8.1 Verify the Client Credential Token
+    8.1 Verify the token issued using the 'Client Credentials' flow

     You can request an access token using the Client-Credentials flow to verify the token format.
     This token is used for the deployment between Decision Center and the Decision Server console: